loomchild/reload/README.txt

 Reload

 This program starts given program and reloads it whenever any file in current directory changes.
-Files can be excluded by putting them in .reloadignore file.
+Files can be excluded by putting regular expressions matching them .reloadignore file (see included example file).